 Mental health at work

 For many of us, work is a major part of our lives.
-It is where we spend much of our time, where we get our income and often where we make our friends.
+It's where we spend most of our time, how we generate our income and often where we make our friends.
 Having a fulfilling job can be good for your mental health and general wellbeing.

 When we did our annual Games and Interactive Salary and Satisfaction Survey we wanted to look into this as while we all now understand how important work is in keeping us healthy, is that being translated into actions?